Mindcage

-Mindcage is a 2022 American mystery thriller film directed by Mauro Borrelli and starring Martin Lawrence, Melissa Roxburgh, John Malkovich, Robert Knepper, Jacob Grodnik and Aiden Turner.
-It was released through VOD and in select theatres on December 16, 2022.
-The film marks Lawrence's first major non-comedic role.
+Mindcage is a 2022 American supernatural mystery thriller film directed by Mauro Borrelli and starring Martin Lawrence, Melissa Roxburgh, John Malkovich, Robert Knepper, Jacob Grodnik and Aiden Turner.
+The first non-comedy role of Lawrence's acting career, the film was released through VOD and in theatres on December 16, 2022.

+The film received mostly negative reviews from critics, although Lawrence's performance received some praise.

 Synopsis

-When a copycat murderer strikes, Detectives Jake Doyle and Mary Kelly seek help from an incarcerated serial killer called "the Artist".
+When a copycat murderer strikes, Detectives Jake Doyle and Mary Kelly seek help from an incarcerated serial killer called "the Artist" and made a deal with Doyle and Kelly speak to the district attorney to commute his sentence into life in prison.
 As Mary delves deep into the Artist's brilliant but twisted psyche, she and Jake get lured into a diabolical game of cat and mouse, racing against time to stay one step ahead of both criminals.